thomas-darling/gulp-translate/readme.md

     /**
      * The extension of the destination file name, used to
      * determine its format.
-     * Default is the same as the source file.
+     * Default is the same format as the source file.
      */
     fileNameExtension?: string;
 }